Grab a coffee, we’ve got a lot to cover in this guide. Without further ado, let’s get started.

 There’s a lot happening under the hood when you use Apple Pay.
 We’ll do our best to explain everything in simple English.

 There are some terminologies that you need to understand first before we can jump into the steps.

 It’s a special microprocessor chip that stores sensitive data such as payment information.
 The SE is embedded into the NFC chip found in iPhone 6 and newer, Apple Watch and MacBook Pro (newer models).
 It’s essentially the same chip that debit and credit cards use to secure your payment information.

 Near Field Communication (NFC)

 It’s a short-range wireless technology that allows two electronic devices to communicate when they’re placed right next to each other (usually 10 centimeters or less).
-Think about your iPhone (certain models), Apple Watch and POS terminal, they’re all NFC-equipped.
+Think about your iPhone (certain models), Apple Watch, and POS terminal, they’re all NFC-equipped.

-It’s a highly secure process that substitute sensitive data with a one-time algorithmically generated number known as token.
+It’s a highly secure process that substitutes sensitive data with a one-time algorithmically generated number known as a token.
 To put that into context, the Primary Account Number (PAN), or the credit card number is replaced by a token when you add a card to Apple Pay.
 In short, Token is just a fake credit card number.